-4. Building direct consumer relations through the Group's own direct-to-consumer channels
+3. Building direct consumer relations through the Group's own direct-to-consumer channels

-COVID-19 has substantially boosted an already pre-existing growth in online coffee purchases.
-In many regions the Group has seen a substantial rise in the number of people working from home, and a subsequent increase in In-Home coffee and tea consumption.
-Consequently, the Group is serving more consumers through its own direct-to-consumer channels such as peets.com, tassimo.com and lorespresso.com.
-The growth in direct relationships with its consumers has and will continue to enable innovative new connections and the creation of more personalised offerings.
+The pandemic has fuelled consumers' online purchasing behaviour, a trend that the Groups expects to continue to grow in the coming years.
+In many regions there has been a substantial rise in the number of people working from home, and a subsequent increase in In-Home coffee & tea consumption.
+Consequently, the Group is serving more consumers through our proprietary Direct-to-Consumer channels such as peets.com, tassimo.com and lorespresso.com.
+The growth in direct relationships with the Group's consumers has and will continue to enable innovative new connections and the creation of more personalised offerings.